12345 EL MONTE ROAD, LOS ALTOS HILLS, CA 94022-4599 - foothill.edu

 NOTE: All courses pertaining to the major must be taken in sequence and for a letter grade.
 A grade of "C" or better is required for all core courses used for the degree.
 In addition, a GPA of 2.5 is required for all science prerequisites.

 Application for admission to the program is required and all students must meet the program’s technical standards.
-Important program information and advisories, frequently asked questions, technical standards, admission criteria, and the application for admission can be found at the Veterinary Technology Program website: foothill.edu/bio/programs/vettech
+Important program information, technical standards, admission criteria, and the application for admission can be found at the Veterinary Technology Program website: foothill.edu/vettech/

-Information about the Online Veterinary Assisting Program can be found at the Veterinary Assisting Program website: foothill.edu/bio/programs/vetasst
+Information about the Online Veterinary Assisting Program can be found at the Veterinary Assisting Program website: foothill.edu/vettech/vet-asst.html

-Program Prerequisites: (must be completed with a grade of “C” or better at the time of application (no later than winter quarter 2018))
+Program Prerequisites: (must be completed with a grade of "C" or better at the time of application (no "in progress" courses will be accepted; applications are due April 21 of each year))

 • Cumulative college GPA of 2.0 or higher.